johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

+There are more users with a positive common-ground factor than a negative one.
 There is clump of users in the upper-right quadrant because community notes users are overall right-leaning.
 But notice also that the helpfulness factor for these users is mostly above zero.
 They are also mostly biased towards helpfulness.
 These users are more likely to upvote posts that support a right-wing worldview, **and** also more likely to upvote posts that are helpful.

 ### Common Ground